microsoft/pxt-adafruit/docs/projects/smiley-buttons.md

 ## Step 3

-Now add blocks so that when [button B is pressed](/reference/input/on-button-pressed), a frowney appears:
+Add blocks so that when [button B is pressed](/reference/input/on-button-pressed), a frowney appears:

 ```blocks